 December was by far the most stressful and most emotionally draining month of our lives.
 We now jokingly say that since we made it through a DIY wedding in Costa Rica, we can make it through anything life throws at us.

 I cried daily in the week leading up to the wedding.
 Once so hard and for so long that I think any therapist would call it a full on panic attack.
 Things just kept going wrong….

 Our plan was to have all the arrangements and preparations complete by the time our families flew in for Christmas, but instead they arrived into complete chaos.
 All nice-to-haves went out the window and we focused on just the mandatories.
 But even that list was overwhelming.

 I didn’t think we could do it.

 When our friends arrived for the rehearsal dinner, Max and I were a ball of stress and our parents were absolutely exhausted.
 But within a few minutes, our backyard transformed into what looked like Santa’s workshop.

 Every single one of our friends stepped in to give us a hand.
 There were people everywhere!
-Girls were decorating tables with table runners, putting together centerpieces, hanging up mason jar candles, and hand painting signs, while the boys were nailing together pieces of wood, sanding down and sealing all bamboo cups, setting up the sound system and bringing in sand for our sand dance floor.
+Girls were decorating tables with table runners, putting together centrepieces, hanging up mason jar candles, and hand painting signs, while the boys were nailing together pieces of wood, sanding down and sealing all bamboo cups, setting up the sound system with new subwoofer models and bringing in sand for our sand dance floor.
 And they never stopped…

 The morning of the wedding, our friends were back, and they were all back scurrying around, crossing off tasks from my to-do list.
 There was so much love, so much care put into everything they did.
 It brought tears to my eyes more than once.
 To be honest, talking about it still does.
 I said it before and I’ll say it again, we couldn’t have done it without everyone’s help.
 And I do truly mean it.